vproxy-tools/panama-native-interface/README.md

 }
 ```

-You now have two folders to contain java source files: `java` and `generated`.
+You now have two folders to contain java source files: `java` and `generated` (you still need to create the folders manually).

 ### 2. Create folders for generated C headers